All About 2 Stroke Engine Oils

 OIL TYPES- First we need to change how we talk about types of engine oils.
 Realize that the descriptive term "synthetic oil" has basically lost its meaning thanks to a court case that allowed oil manufacturers to label highly refined petroleum oil (group 3) as synthetic because it is nearly as good as true synthetics.

-So an oil that is labeled as "synthetic" can be highly refined petroleum oil or true synthetic oil but they have similar performance specs.
+So an oil that is labeled as "synthetic" can be highly refined petroleum oil (group 2 or 3) or true synthetic oil but they have similar performance specs.
 I prefer to understand the qualities of each type of oil and then read the oil specifications to know exactly what is in it.
 On this page you can see what is in each oil.
 Oils not listed here are ones that don't publish the oil specifications or are ones not very popular or not very good.

 Street vs Race Engines and Viscosity Index